calvinwijaya/Simple3D/README.md

 <img src=https://github.com/user-attachments/assets/6da764e4-0101-438b-9444-e07f8c054a0d alt="drawing" width="500"/>

 # Using This Code?
 This repository is free to use for educational and academic purposes.
-It created as project in Digital Photogrammetry course in Department of Geodetic Engineering, Faculty of Engineering, Universitas Gadjah Mada.
+It created as my research in Department of Geodetic Engineering, Faculty of Engineering, Universitas Gadjah Mada.
 You can cite my paper in: (not yet published)
 ```
 @article{,
   title={},
   author={},
   journal={},
-  year={2024}
+  year={}
 }